Moduli of real pointed quartic curves: Reflection groups and real tori

-In this section we determine all connected components of the space $C_W(u)\big\backslash \mathbb{T}_u(\mathbb{R})$ where $u\in W$ is an involution in the Weyl group of type $E_7$ and $\mathbb{T}_u$ is the corresponding real torus.
+where $u\in W$ is an involution in the Weyl group $W$ of type $E_7$ and $\mathbb{T}_u$ is the corresponding real torus.
 The results are listed in Table \ref{tablecom}.
-In the first column are the pairs of conjugation classes of involutions $W$ we determined in example \ref{invE7}.
+In the first column are the pairs of conjugacy classes of involutions $W$ we determined in Example \ref{invE7}.
 The total number of connected components equals $20$.
 Recall that the nodes of the $E_7$ diagram are numbered as in the diagram below.
-For calculations we use the notations from Section \ref{Weylgroup}.